NASA-AMMOS/MMGIS/public/helps/ShadeTool.md

 _Shades the ground when line-of-sights to an orbiting target are occluded._

-**Note:** Terrain beyond the screen's current extent is **not** factored into the displayed visiblity map — only observer-target direction and on-screen terrain is considered.
+**Note:** Terrain beyond the screen's current extent is **not** factored into the displayed visibility map — only observer-target direction and on-screen terrain is considered.
 A distant off-screen mountain will **not** cast shadows.

 ### Interface